 Consider Updating Your Heating

-The symptoms above shouldn’t be taken lightly and managing the humidity in your home can go a long way toward improving your health.
-High humidity may be known for encouraging bacterial growth but low humidity can be just as troublesome by making us more prone to infection.
-Don’t put up with dry eyes and a scratchy throat just because they’re seen as an unavoidable symptom of winter.
-There are lots of simple ways to deal with low humidity, many of which will help you breathe easy in your own home.
+Managing the humidity in your home can go a long way toward improving your health.
+High humidity may be known for encouraging bacterial growth, but low humidity can be just as troublesome by making us more prone to infection.
+There are lots of simple ways to deal with humidity issues, and if you’re committed to breathing easy in your own home, switching to a radiant heating source like infrared panels may be the answer.